Have you had a black line on photos when using flash? Don’t worry, it’s easily fixed and is just a matter of understanding flash sync speed!

 High Speed Sync

 High speed sync (HSS) is the solution to using flash with fast shutter speeds and avoiding the dreaded black line.
-I’ll go through high speed sync in another article.
+I’ve covered high speed sync in another article.
 For now, the quick explanation of why it works is that the flash pulses several times for the duration of the exposure.

 Further reading: How to use high speed sync – an introduction